LamVu1/Sribbble-Clone-App/README.md

 User's can view their posts, liked posts, and other users they followed.
 User's can also leave a profile message or introduction for other user's to see.

 ![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/profile.png)

+Posts the user liked.

 ![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/likedposts.png)

+List of the user's followers.

 ![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/followers.png)